 These examples are specific, practical, and written in a clear, concise manner that meets the requirements of Standard 13.1f of the Care Certificate.

-Handling hazardous substances safely is crucial in health and social care.
+Handling hazardous substances safely is important in health and social care.
 Adhering to Care Certificate Standard 13.1f ensures that care providers protect themselves and their clients from harm.
 Key actions include understanding hazardous substances, complying with COSHH regulations, implementing safe handling practices, providing training, and conducting regular reviews.
 By doing so, care workers can create a safer environment for everyone involved.